OpenTranslationBible/open-bible/en-GB/43.John/md/john-08.md

 ## John 8:4

-They said to Him, “Teacher, this woman was caught in the very act of adultery.
+They addressed Him, “Teacher, this woman was caught in the act of adultery.

 ## John 8:5